wrist mechanics online course featured image

 Clubface Direction

-The direction of the clubface at impact is going to determine the initial direction of the ball.
+The direction of the clubface at impact will determine the ball’s initial direction.

 In addition, the direction of this clubface in relation to the swing path will determine the way the ball curves.